-Why Addiction is a Family Disease
+Why Addiction is a Family Disease?

 Drug abuse can transform a son or daughter into an untrustworthy stranger, and it can turn a parent into an unpredictable tyrant.
 Addiction is referred to as a ‘family disease’ because it only takes one member of this unit to become addicted for the whole family to become dysfunctional.

-It is common for the rest of the family to feel somehow responsible for the addictive behaviour – “maybe if we had tried harder” or “if only we had seen the signs sooner'.
-Those who fall into substance abuse can become highly skilled at manipulating the rest of the family by taking advantage of these feelings of guilt – e.g. kids can made to feel incredibly guilty when a parent tells them, “if only you behaved better, I wouldn’t need to drink so much".
+It is common for the rest of the family to feel somehow responsible for the addictive behaviour – “maybe if we had tried harder” or “if only we had seen the signs sooner”.
+Those who fall into substance abuse can become highly skilled at manipulating the rest of the family by taking advantage of these feelings of guilt – e.g. kids can be made to feel incredibly guilty when a parent tells them, “if only you behaved better, I wouldn’t need to drink so much.”

 Addiction tends to isolate families due to shame about what is going on.
 The family is pushed tighter together due to the need to hide the problem, and there can be a real sense of ‘us and them’.
-Parents may become willing to lie in order to protect their addicted child, and kids may be afraid to invite friends home in case mum or dad is drunk.
+Parents may become willing to lie to protect their addicted child, and kids may be afraid to invite friends home in case mum or dad is drunk.

 Living with an addict means life can become like an emotional rollercoaster, and the mood of this one person can decide the type of day everyone else is going to have.
-The scary thing is how fast and unpredictable these mood changes occur – it can be all jokes and laughter one minute, but like a click of a switch the person is shouting and throwing things around.
+The scary thing is how fast and unpredictable these mood changes occur – it can be all jokes and laughter one minute, but like a click of a switch the person is shouting and throwing things around the next minute.
 Living in this type of situation can be incredibly stressful, and there can often be physical abuse as well.

 What is Addiction?

-Addiction is not the same as doing something all the time because you like it although the word is often misused in this way – you will hear people say things like “I’m addicted to this new flavour of yogurt'.
+Addiction is not the same as doing something all the time because you like it although the word is often misused in this way – you will hear people say things like “I’m addicted to this new flavour of yoghurt.’
 The addiction we are talking about here is where changes have occurred in a person’s brain that leads to an inability to stop a behaviour even when the person decides to quit.

 Addiction involves both physical and psychological dependence.
 To say people are psychologically addicted means they experience cravings, and they find it hard to imagine how they could cope without the drug.
 Physical addiction occurs because the body needs to adapt to the substance abuse – it does this by developing tolerance.
-Once people become physically addicted, it means they are going to experience withdrawal substances when they stop using the substance.
+Once people become physically addicted, it means they are going to experience withdrawal symptoms when they stop using the substance.